limneos/SavePersonalVoiceAudio/README.md

 ## Requirements:
 Latest Xcode Command Line Tools and a terminal

+## Installation
-Download the code, cd to the folder and run make.
+Download the code, cd to the extracted folder in Terminal and run "make".

 ## Usage:

-1) run
+### ./authorize_terminal
-./authorize_terminal to request and get authorization for Personal Voices in Terminal.
+to request and get authorization for Personal Voices in Terminal.
 You only need to do this once.

-2) run
-DYLD_INSERT_LIBRARIES=./mysay.dylib say -v MyPersonalVoiceName "Text to speak" -e outputfilename.caf
+### DYLD_INSERT_LIBRARIES=./mysay.dylib say -v MyPersonalVoiceName "Text to speak" -e outputfilename.caf
+to run say with the ability to save an audio file of your speech to "outputfilename.caf" file

+## Warning
+PersonalVoice is private, you should avoid sharing your recordings with others as it can be used to create a replica of your own voice.